I have been saying some things about the reviewing process of our game in the past.

 In X3: Reunion there are three separate menu systems that have evolved over time: The big standard menus, the so-called quick menus at the bottom, and the icon menus in HUD and in the sector map.
 For X3: Terran Conflict the standard menu system has been overhauled and the rest has been replaced by the sidebar and context menus.
 You will also find that there is no such thing as a big "ship menu" or a "station menu" any more, which have been rather central menus in past X games.
 Now ships, stations, and other objects "only" have unified context menus, which allows for much quicker interaction.

-mouse button in space and keeping it pressed while the ship turns towards the mouse cursor.
+Another important change is the new mouse control.
+You can steer your ship by pressing the leftmouse button in space and keeping it pressed while the ship turns towards the mouse cursor.
 This steering method is known from the game Freelancer and works very well - that way it's possible to play the game almost completely with the mouse: The scroll wheels adjust the ship's speed, and you fire your lasers with the right mouse button.
 The lasers will even fire towards the mouse cursor!
 But on the other hand, in this case you'll have to live without the Auto Aim feature.
 If you don't want to keep the left button pressed all the time, you can turn the cursor flight mode on and off permanently with the space bar.
 (Some playtesters prefer the scroll wheel button - of course you can customize the controls.)

 It's still possible to disable the mouse cursor and steer the ship directly with the mouse as in earlier X games, this is what we call the classic mode.
 In this mode the left mouse button is also available for control mapping, in case you want to fire with the LMB.